 If you are travelling with your vehicle abroad, check your motor insurance well ahead of your travel date.
-You will need to contact us to let us know that you are taking your vehicle abroad, so that you can continue benefitting from the same level of cover you have in Malta.
+You will need to contact us to let us know that you are taking motoring abroad, so that you can continue benefitting from the same level of cover you have in Malta.
 We will also be able to advise you on any documents you may need to take with you and on how you can benefit from roadside assistance cover while abroad.

 Minimum Third Party Cover

 Maltese motor insurance policies provide the minimum third-party liability cover required by law in all EU member states, plus the UK, Switzerland, Croatia, Norway, Iceland & Liechtenstein.
 This means you can travel to these countries without the need for an International Certificate of Insurance (“Green Card”) and without paying an additional premium.
 If you are travelling with your vehicle to a country that is not mentioned above, a “Green Card” is mandatory otherwise, you will not be allowed to enter that country.
 You need to contact us at least a week before your departure so that the necessary arrangements can be made.
 In this case you will need to pay an additional premium so that you can be protected by Third Party liability cover that is compulsory by law in that country.
 The premium will depend on the duration of your journey and the countries you will be visiting.

 If you have a private car policy and you are travelling with your car to a country within the EU, you will benefit from the same level of own damage cover that you have in Malta for up to a maximum of 30 days in any one period of insurance.
 You are however required to inform us prior to departing as we will need to issue a confirmation of cover before this becomes effective.
 No additional premium is payable.
 If you are travelling outside the EU, you will need to extend your policy cover and an additional premium is payable.

 No Automatic Extension for your Own Damage cover